“Filling the Bus” for Nevada Children

 Nevada State Bank continued its support of Communities In Schools of Nevada (CIS) by collecting school supplies at branches in the Las Vegas Valley, Washoe County and Elko this summer.

 Every year, with the help of local businesses like Nevada State Bank, CIS collects school supplies in its “Fill the Bus” drive to help equip students with the basic tools they need to be successful in the coming school year.
-In the 2018-2019 school year, they collected approximately $169,000 worth of backpacks, uniforms, and school supplies, which were distributed to more than 67,500 students in 63 at-risk schools throughout Nevada.
-Together with cash contributions from donors, the amount raised totalled $197,000.
+In the 2017-2018 school year, they collected approximately $192,000 worth of backpacks, uniforms, and school supplies, which were distributed to more than 67,500 students in 63 at-risk schools throughout Nevada.

 CIS of Nevada is the local affiliate of Communities in Schools, the nation’s leading dropout prevention program.
 In its resource centers inside public schools, CIS coordinators assess students’ needs and provide the resources they may be lacking, including tutoring and academic assistance, access to healthcare, and take-home food packages to make sure they have enough to eat on the weekends.